pavloDeshko/obsidian-index-checker/README.md

 You're most welcome to add PR for a new feature, bug fix or simply better solution.

 OR make a feature request on thread at Obsidian community forum that I will create as soon as plugin is approved.
 Yes, I'm willing to expand functionality based on popular requests asap :)
 ___

+## Updates

+0.9.4 - Fixed bug that crashed plugin if non .MD files (images, canvas, etc) had the same name as index file
+___

 ## Licence